site-78/legal-codex/docs/Title II. Foundation Structure/II. Foundation Administration.md

 ---

 # §4.
-The Facility Director
+The Site Director

 A. The Site Director shall act as one of the primary representatives and coordinators of Foundation administration.